cmarincia/ketansingh.me/content/posts/llvm.md

 %add = add nsw i32 %4, %5
 ```

-In this example we add two 32 bit integers in `%4` and `%5` register and store it's result in `%add` register.
+In this example we add two 32-bit integers in `%4` and `%5` register and store its result in `%add` register.

 ### ret
 The ‘`ret`’ instruction is used to return control flow (and optionally a value) from a function.